 First of all, an ideal scope must be rugged enough to hold zero after thousands of rounds.
 Then after minor bumps and thumps along the road, the scope should still hold zero.
 It also is required to withstand harsh environments in field conditions such as extreme temperature, vibration and water submersion.
 No one wants a failed scope in middle of the hunt.

-The scope is solid, holds zero even with high recoil ammunition and is weather tolerant.
+Ruggedly built, this optic can hold its own even with high recoil ammunition and is weather tolerant.
 No fogging and waterproof.
 Plus the scope is backed by Leupold Lifetime Warranty.
-In my opinion, Leupold VX-2 is a no frill hunting scope that does its job very well.
+In my opinion, Leupold FX-II Ultralight 2.5×20 is a no frill hunting scope that does its job very well.

 |✓ Forgiving eye relief and eyebox|